-The gain stability was regularly checked during the runs by comparing amplitudes obtained with LEDs over time.
-The response of each channel to LED pulses with a pre-determined amplitude was measured and compared with a reference value.
+The gain stability was regularly checked during the runs by comparing amplitudes obtained with LED pulses over time.
+The response of each channel to LED pulses with a pre-determined amplitude was measured and compared to a reference value.
 In preparation, LED settings were equalized to produce a uniform output signal with an amplitude much larger than the channel noise.
 The LED signals were checked to be stable to better than 1% over periods of 3 days without beam.
-Figure 9 shows the ratio of LED signal after 70 hours of data taking with beam on target at the nominal luminosity.
+Figure 9 shows the ratio of LED signal after and before 70 hours of data taking with beam on target at the nominal luminosity.
 Most of the crystal gains were stable to within 1%.
 Around the vacuum vessel, where the particle rate was much higher, the gains are slightly reduced.

-Figure 9: Signal ratio from the LED, as given by the color scale on the right, after 70 hours of data taking: LED amplitude after data taking over initial amplitude.
+Figure 9: Signal ratio from the LED (LED amplitude after data taking divided by the initial amplitude), as given by the color scale on the right, after 70 hours of data taking.
 The axes tick labels refer to the crystals' numbering scheme, ECal being viewed from downstream.